 - Canals and Bridges.
 The beauty of Venice is in its architecture and this is directly related to its unusual layout.
 Instead of streets, in Venice you have canals and bridges, instead of buses, you will take the boat or if you don’t mind forking out good cash, a gondola.
 One of the most scenic things to do in Venice is certainly strolling around its bridges, Rialto and the Bridge of Sighs being the most famous.
 Click here to book Venice Boat Tour to visit the city and its bridges from the water and cruise the Grand Canal.

 - Gallerie dell’Accademia.
 The art gallery that hosts the larger collection of Venetian paintings from the Byzantine and Gothic 14th century to the Renaissance.

 - Basilica dei Frari.
 Often neglected by the hasty traveller, this monumental Basilica is 102-meter long and boasts an impressive collection of artwork and 17 altars.
 It’s also the resting place of several notables, from Antonio Canova to Titian to several Doges.

 Unless you are part of an organized tour, from Venice to the Cinque Terre, I definitely suggest you take the train as it’s cheap, comfortable and you can find different times of departure.
-Click here to see the timetables on Trainline.
+Click here to book and see the prices on RailEurope.

 The quaint villages of the Italian Riviera never fail to bedazzle travellers from all over the world.
 Alongside the five scenic villages part of the Cinque Terre, La Spezia’s coastline boasts also other towns worth a stop, such as Portovenere, Le Grazie, and Levanto.
 The five villages known as Cinque Terre are Monterosso, Manarola, Vernazza, Corniglia, and Riomaggiore, and each of them has its own beach, views, and features.